-The Arctic is considered as one of the last geoscientific frontiers in the world (Figure 1).
+- 65 The Arctic is considered as one of the last geoscientific frontiers in the world.
 This is partly a function of the region being relatively poorly mapped (a result of access difficulties) and is compounded by the debate around its geological evolution.
-The Arctic offers geological diversity encompassing onshore and offshore environments, and include active subduction zones in Alaska, deep sedimentary basins on the Siberian and Barents Sea shelves, widespread ancient volcanism and magmatism, the world's slowest spreading mid-ocean ridge (Gakkel Ridge in the Eurasia Basin), as well as world-class examples of extensional and compressional basins exposed onshore Svalbard (Figure 2).
 The centre of the Arctic is a deep oceanic basin, which is surrounded by shallower continental shelves of variable widths (Figure 1).
-The onshore domains are divided socio-politically into five coastal nations, plus an additional three when considering countries north of the Arctic Circle (66°34'N).
-The Arctic is home to approximately one million indigenous peoples that represent ca. 9% of its total population (Nordregio 2019).
-The physiographic configuration underpins much of the climatic, oceanographic, biological and sociopolitical development of the region, both at present-day, recent past (100s - 100,000s years ago) to deep time (millions of years ago).
+The onshore domains are divided socio-politically into five coastal nations plus an additional three when considering nations - 70 north of the Arctic Circle (66°34'N) and is home to many indigenous peoples.
+The physiographic configuration underpins much of the climatic, oceanographic, biological and sociopolitical development of the region, both at present-day, recent past (100s 100,000s years ago) to deep time (millions of years ago).

-Climate change, notably manifested as a global temperature increase, is occurring up to four times greater in the Arctic region than other regions of the world due to polar amplification (Serreze and Barry, 2011).
-Consequently, the Arctic demands immediate attention and a concentration of efforts in order to prepare for the coming years, decades, and beyond.
-It is inevitable that there will be increased human activity in the Arctic, for example through a combination of natural resource extraction, tourism, shipping and fisheries.
-Global attention from the broader public is increasingly turning to the Arctic, and is reflected in the media, governmental policies, and educational resources (Ford et al., 2021; Heininen et al., 2020).
+With warming from climate change occurring up to 4 times greater in the Arctic region due to polar amplification (Serreze and Barry, 2011), the region demands immediate attention and a concentration of efforts in order to prepare for the coming years, decades and beyond.
+It is inevitable that there will be increased human activity in the Arctic, for example, through a combination of natural resource extraction, tourism, shipping and fisheries.
+Global attention from the broader public is increasingly turning to the Arctic, and is reflected in both the media, governmental policies, and educational resources.
 An opportunity for geoscientists to contribute to this is through understanding and communicating the various driving forces that have created the features of the region, including how the region has undergone changes in the past, and how it will likely respond to various forcing factors in the future.

-Characterizing the present-day structure of the Arctic Ocean basin and its surrounding submerged continental shelves relies on reconciling multi-physical data sets collected from multiple platforms, including scientific vessels, airplanes, satellites, and using various technologies to take liquid, gas and rock samples from the seafloor and subsurface.
-For example, Kristoffersen (2011) synthesized the geophysical exploration of the Arctic Ocean, pointing to the challenges of thick sea ice during data acquisition and the necessity for Arctic-specific platforms like sub-ice submarines and drifting ice stations like the German-led MOSAiC icebreaker drift (Krumpen et al., 2021) or the hovercraft-based Fram-2014/15 (Kristoffersen et al., 2023) expeditions.
-Over the past decade, exponentially more Arctic data have been acquired.
-This was partly facilitated by the diminishing sea ice, and partly by geopolitical considerations related to the United Nations Convention on the Law of the Seas (UNCLOS; Proelss, 2009).
+Characterizing the present-day Arctic Ocean and its surrounding submerged continental shelves relies

+- 85 on reconciling multi-physical data sets, including seismic reflection, seismic refraction, gravity, magnetic, bathymetric and sonobuoy data.
+Kristoffersen (2011) synthesizes the geophysical exploration of the Arctic Ocean, pointing to the challenges of thick sea ice during data acquisition and the necessity for Arctic-specific platforms like sub-ice submarines and drifting ice stations like the German-led MOSAiC icebreaker drift (Krumpen et al., 2021) or the hovercraft-based Fram-2014/15 (Kristoffersen - 90 et al., 2023) expeditions.
+In the past decade, exponentially more data were acquired.
+This was partly facilitated by diminishing sea ice, and partly by geopolitical considerations related to the United Nations Convention on the Law of the Seas (UNCLOS; Proelss, 2009).
 Through UNCLOS, the states geographically bordering the Arctic Ocean could apply to extend their continental shelf towards the central Arctic Ocean.
-Brekke and Banet (2020) outline the procedure from the Norwegian perspective, whose maritime territorial margins have been recently settled.
+Brekke and Banet (2020) outline the procedure from the Norwegian perspective, - 95 whose maritime territorial margins have been recently settled.